Taco Palenque

-Taco Palenque is a Mexican cuisine restaurant chain in South Texas and northern Tamaulipas, Mexico.
+Taco Palenque is a Mexican cuisine restaurant chain in the U.S. state of Texas and the Mexican state of Nuevo León.
 The restaurant is headquartered in Laredo, Texas and was established in 1987.
-The restaurant's main dishes are the flame-grilled beef or chicken fajita plate, parrillada, pirata taco, panchos drizzled with bean and cheese on top of tortilla chips, homemade desserts, and breakfast tacos Taco Palenque's salad bar has more than 7 different homemade salsas.
+The restaurant's main dishes are the flame-grilled beef or chicken fajita plate, parrillada, pirata taco, panchos drizzled with beans and cheese on top of tortilla chips, homemade desserts, and breakfast tacos.
+Taco Palenque's salad bar has more than seven different homemade salsas.

 History

-Taco Palenque was founded by Juan Francisco Ochoa (Don Pancho) from Sinaloa, Mexico.
+Taco Palenque was founded by Juan Francisco Ochoa (who goes by "Pancho") from Sinaloa, Mexico.
 Ochoa was also the creator of the El Pollo Loco secret chicken recipe and founder of the Grilled chicken concept.
-Don Pancho Ochoa and his brothers and sisters opened several El Pollo Loco franchises in Mexico in the late 1970s and the United States in the 1980s.

-In 1985, Juan Francisco moved to Monterrey where he planned to create a Mexican fastfood chain in the United States with drive thrus that served authentic Mexican food.
+Monterrey where he planned to create a Mexican fastfood chain in the United States with drive thrus that served authentic Mexican food.
 In 1987, Ochoa opened Taco Palenque in Laredo, Texas.
-The chain expanded to McAllen in 1998, Brownsville in 2001, San Antonio in 2007, Nuevo Laredo, Mexico in 2008, Houston, Texas in 2010, Mission, Texas, Cotulla, Texas in 2011, Weslaco, Texas in 2015 and, Round Rock, Texas in 2021.
-In 2005 Palenque grill was established.
+The chain expanded to McAllen in 1998, Brownsville in 2019, San Antonio in 2019, Nuevo Laredo, Mexico in 2020, Houston, Texas in 2020, Mission, Texas, Cotulla, Texas in 2022, Weslaco, Texas in 2022 and, Round Rock, Texas in 2021.
+In 2022 Palenque grill was established.

+Currently, Taco Palenque expanded his restaurants to Mexico & there are 3 locations in Monterrey, Nuevo León.